-Eighteen U.S. states still have laws banning oral sex.
+Some states still have laws against oral sex on their books.

 In late 2017, a picture appeared and quickly spread on social media, listing states where oral sex is purportedly still illegal and punishable in some cases by prison time:

 The graphic is accurate in that some states still have laws against oral sex on the books, an artifact of anti-sodomy laws that some states rewrote to specifically target LGBTQ residents.
 However, this graphic neglects to point out that these types of laws are unenforceable because of the Supreme Court’s 2003 ruling in Lawrence v.
 Texas, which declared that Texas’s anti-sodomy law was unconstitutional.

 The high court ruled in a 6-3 decision that two gay men, John Geddes Lawrence Jr. and Tyron Garner, should not have been arrested for what police called “deviate sexual conduct.”
 In the majority opinion, Justice Anthony Kennedy said: